raedrizk/ansible-security-workshop/README.md

 Once everything is setup and ready, in your project directory, create a new folder named `collections` and in that folder create a file named `requirements.yml` to hold the information about the collections containing some of the modules that we will be using.
 Automation Controller is configured to download the collections in the `requirements.yml` file automatically when the project is synced.

-Place the follwing in the `requirements.yml` file:
+Place the following in the `requirements.yml` file:

 ```yaml
 ---